jsonia/Operating-Systems/lab3/README.md

 # Hash Hash Hash

-One line description of this code.
+In this assignment we make the hash table implementation safe to use concurrently.

 ## Building

-Explain briefly how to build your program.
+`make` command is used to build the code.

 ## Running
 `command:`./hash-table-tester -t 8 -s 20000 \